The Verb BE

 The verb BE in questions

-The verb BE as a main verb or a linking verb forms questions in the Simple Present and Simple Past on its own.
-(All other main verbs use the auxiliary verb DO for this purpose.
+The verb BE forms questions in the Simple Present and Simple Past on its own.
+(Other main verbs use the auxiliary verb DO for this purpose.
 For example: Does he go there?
 Did he go there?)
 Look at these examples:

 Anna is a new teacher from Chicago.